blueswen/fastapi-observability/readme.md

 ### Loki - Logs

-Collects logs with Loki Docker Driver from all services.
+Collect logs with Loki Docker Driver from all services.

 #### Loki Docker Driver